 - A single citation style must be selected to use throughout the thesis.
 The use of the selected citation style must be consistent throughout the entirety of the thesis. - The citation style used should be in accordance with the conventions of a common format for publications in your area of research.
-Consult your faculty advisor for further details on how to appropriately use in-text citations for your discipline.
-You must choose from the available options (ACS, AMA, APA, Chicago, IEEE, and MLA). - All citations must be from sources you have actually used in your research and must be cited in the text and in the References section(s).
+Consult your faculty advisor for further details on how to appropriately use in-text citations for your discipline. - All citations must be from sources you have actually used in your research and must be cited in the text and in the References section(s).

-➤ Jump to Detailed Footnotes, In-text Citations, and References Formatting Requirements <
+➤ Jump to Detailed Footnotes, In-text Citations, and References Formatting Requirements ≺